dylanbeattie/Starship/README.md

 of .NET Framework vs Core vs Standard - not to mention that lyric from 'We Built This City'

 > Someone's always playing corporation games
+>
 > Who cares they're always changing corporation names

-And because the [guitar solo on 'Nothing's Gonna Stop Us Now'](https://youtu.be/3wxyN3z9PL4?t=171) is absolutely epic.
+If you're not familiar with Starship, check 'em out.
+They're great.
+The [guitar solo on 'Nothing's Gonna Stop Us Now'](https://youtu.be/3wxyN3z9PL4?t=171) is particularly epic.